 Apprentice with some of the most skilled and experienced nature connection instructors in the world.
 Benefit from their years of experience as you learn to facilitate using the Coyote Mentoring approach to nature connection.
 This program is designed for people who have been actively working on their own nature connection journey and are now ready to step into leadership and support others on their own path.

 This program is broken into 2 separate tracks depending on the age group you are interested in working with; Youth or Adult.
-The Adult track requires The Immersion at Wilderness Awareness School as a prerequisite.
+The Adult track requires The Immersion as a prerequisite.

 Adults 18+; Sept-June

 The Wildlife Tracking Intensive provides in-depth training in the art and science of wildlife tracking for both beginner and advanced students.

 The Wild Plant Intensive immerses students in the beautiful and diverse world of plants.
 Learn ethnobotany, wildcrafting, ethical harvesting, permaculture, farming techniques, and more!

 Wilderness Awareness School is pleased to partner with other organizations in our community to bring opportunities to our students and benefits to our environment.